bjornmeansbear/lectureScripts/ClimateDesigners.md

 You want to do something, not quit your career; so what makes a big impact...

-ClimateBase > jobs!?

 The role of design & climate change...

 Ideologies; the status quo as an ideolgoy...

 we need to take risks and be bold

-say and do things that yo uthink are important
+say and do things that you think are important

 question existing processes, workflows, materials, methods, energy srouces, computer operating systems, cultural models, whatever...

 know what your ethics and viewpoint are -- what is being a repsonsible person

-what do you care about

 provide resources for all designers to take take climate action with their work...